 We use 'will' to make promises or vows.

 'Would' is technically the past tense of 'will'.
 But it has uses in other tenses too.
-It is used for:
+It is used to express:

 - the past tense of will

-- the imaginary future (type 2 and 3 conditionals)
+- imaginary future (type 2 and 3 conditionals)